OpenNebula/docs/source/deployment/references/onedb.rst

     $ onedb change-body vm --expr UNAME=user '/VM/TEMPLATE/NIC[NETWORK="service"]/NETWORK' new_network

-Delete the cache attribute for all disks, write XML, do not modify the DB:
+Delete the cache attribute for all disks, write XML, but do not modify the DB:

 .. prompt:: text $ auto